toddmotto/angularjs-styleguide/README.md

 	  }
   	  ```

+    *Why?*:

-    *Why?*: Controllers are constructed, "newed" up, providing a single new instance.
+    - Controllers are constructed, "newed" up, providing a single new instance.
 The `controllerAs` syntax more closely resembles "JavaScript constructor" than "classic `$scope`" syntax.

-    *Why?*: Even with `controllerAs`, the controller object is still bound to `$scope`, so you can still bind to the View...this fact ultimately leads some to even see the `controllerAs` syntax as high level syntactic sugar.
+    - Even with `controllerAs`, the controller object is still bound to `$scope`, so you can still bind to the View...this fact ultimately leads some to even see the `controllerAs` syntax as high level syntactic sugar.

-    *Why?*: It promotes the use of binding to a "dotted" object in the View (e.g. `customer.name` instead of `name`), which is more contextual and easier to read.
+    - It promotes the use of binding to a "dotted" object in the View (e.g. `customer.name` instead of `name`), which is more contextual and easier to read.

-     *Why?*: Helps avoid using `$parent` in the View to reference a particular property of a parent controller from within a nested controller.
+    - Helps avoid using `$parent` in the View to reference a particular property of a parent controller from within a nested controller.

-     *Why?*: Curbs the temptation to using `$scope` methods inside a controller when they are better placed inside a factory or avoided altogether.
+    - Curbs the temptation to using `$scope` methods inside a controller when they are better placed inside a factory or avoided altogether.

-     *Why?*: You can, nevertheless, use `$scope` methods, such as `$emit`, `$broadcast`, `$on` or `$watch`, by injecting `$scope` if absolutely necessary.
+    - You can, nevertheless, use `$scope` methods, such as `$emit`, `$broadcast`, `$on` or `$watch`, by injecting `$scope` if absolutely necessary.

-     *why?*: **Most importantly**, `controllerAs` prevents "scope soup".
+    - **Most importantly**, `controllerAs` prevents "scope soup".
 There may be nothing worse in large scale angular development than running into `ng-click="doOnClick(data)"` in the View, looking into the controller "corresponding" to such View and being unable to locate either the `doOnClick` or `data` definitions.
 At this point, of course, you must begin mapping out the $scope heirarchy until it leads to the nearest declaration of each variable... no fun indeed.
 Taking advantage of the basic rules of JavaScript prototypal inheritance, placing wonderful `vm` in front of each variable, as in `ng-click="vm.doOnClick(vm.data)"` **ensures** the controller **associated** therewith carries the corresponding definitions or `undefined` will result.
 That is because when JavaScipt attempts to locate `vm`, it will find the associated controller bound to associated `$scope` - success is guaranteed in the from of the correct controller object.
 Next, JavaScript will attempt to locate `doOnClick` and `data` **on such controller** and...vuala... either corresponding definitions will be found **bound to such controller** or `undefined` will result.

   - **controllerAs 'vm'**: Capture the `this` context of the Controller using `vm`, standing for `ViewModel`